yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2021/index.md

 ## Input improvements

 First and foremost, [german77](https://github.com/german77) finished implementing [native Gamecube controller support!](https://github.com/yuzu-emu/yuzu/pull/4940)
-With this change games will now detect GC controllers as such, instead of, for example, emulated Pro Controllers.
+With this change, games will now actually register GC controllers instead of registering them as, for example, emulated Pro Controllers.
-Planned for the future is support for analog triggers.
-Right now triggers are mapped as buttons, but they will be handled correctly in coming changes.
+Right now Gamecube triggers are mapped as buttons, but they will be correctly handled as analog triggers in coming changes.

 [Morph](https://github.com/Morph1984) later added [vibration support for the GC controller.](https://github.com/yuzu-emu/yuzu/pull/5944)

 Another new feature [german77](https://github.com/german77) added is stick [mouse panning.](https://github.com/yuzu-emu/yuzu/pull/5869)
-This allows to set the mouse as an analog stick, allowing very comfortable gameplay on titles that use the right analog stick as camera control.
+This allows users to set the mouse as an analog stick, enabling very comfortable gameplay on titles that use the right analog stick as camera control.
 By default, pressing Ctrl +  F9 toggles this feature.

 {{< imgs
-	"./panning.mp4| Keyboard warriors rejoyce!
+	"./panning.mp4| Keyboard warriors rejoice!
 (The Legend of Zelda: Breath of the Wild)"
   >}}

 A [separate PR](https://github.com/yuzu-emu/yuzu/pull/5929) improves panning functionality even more, giving it a more natural control.

-[Morph](https://github.com/Morph1984) [implemented the Finalize request](https://github.com/yuzu-emu/yuzu/pull/5908) on the inline keyboard implementation, allowing it to exit in a stable, graceful way instead of looping indefinitely.
+[Morph](https://github.com/Morph1984) [implemented the Finalize request](https://github.com/yuzu-emu/yuzu/pull/5908) on the inline keyboard implementation, allowing it to exit in a stable and graceful way instead of looping indefinitely.
 This solves issues experienced in `Super Mario 3D World + Bowser’s Fury`.

 [Jatoxo](https://github.com/Jatoxo) gives us a feature we didn’t know we wanted.
-[Added depth to the analog sticks](https://github.com/yuzu-emu/yuzu/pull/5894) of the Pro Controller in the controls preview.
+[They've added depth to the analog sticks](https://github.com/yuzu-emu/yuzu/pull/5894) of the Pro Controller in the controls preview.
 See the result for yourself!

 {{< single-title-imgs